tantsandras/mm/content/podcastEpisodesFolder/the-bride-of-christ.md

   Knutby Murder, the murder of Alexandra Fossmo commited by a brainwashed cult member and orchestrated by a pastor.
 Sandra tries to teach Joe how to pronounce Swedish words, and Joe is trying not to get sued for defamation.
-longText: 'The Bride of Christ, or Åsa Waldau, is at the epicentre of the Knutby Murder, the murder of Alexandra Fossmo commited by a brainwashed cult member and orchestrated by a pastor (Alexandras husband) in a congregation situated in a village in Sweden.
+body: 'The Bride of Christ, or Åsa Waldau, is at the epicentre of the Knutby Murder, the murder of Alexandra Fossmo commited by a brainwashed cult member and orchestrated by a pastor (Alexandras husband) in a congregation situated in a village in Sweden.
 Sandra tries to teach Joe how to pronounce Swedish